Introducing guest blogger Stephanie from Navigating Adventure

 The Best Time to Visit Darwin

-Due to Darwin’s tropical climate the ideal time to visit is the dry season.
+Due to Darwin’s tropical climate, the ideal time to visit is the dry season.
 Running from about May to August each year, you’ll be guaranteed plenty of sunshine and a warm, but comfortable temperature without the stifling humidity.
+This also makes it the perfect time for sailing, so you’ll see a lot of yachts, multihulls and catamarans hitting the water around this time.

 Most natural swimming holes are only open in the dry season due to the risk of saltwater crocodiles at other times of the year.